 David Boston hauls in a touchdown pass in a Dec.
 28 game against the Raiders.
 Boston was traded from the Chargers to the Dolphins for a sixth-round draft pick in 2005 and a player to be named later.

 Boston traded from Chargers to Dolphins

 Associated Press

-MIAMI - The Miami Dolphins acquired former Pro Bowl receiver David \$6.9 million Boston from San Diego for over the next "It just wasn't a fit. work ethic, player taken in the 1999 a sixth-round draft choice two seasons in 2005 and a player to be named, Chargers general manager A.J.
-Smith said year deal he Monday.
-The deal is contingent on March before falling out of Boston passing a physical in Miami.
+MIAMI - The Miami Dolphins acquired former Pro Bowl receiver David Boston from San Diego for a sixth-round draft choice in 2005 and a player to be named, Chargers general manager A.J.
+Smith said Monday.

+The deal is contingent on Boston passing a physical in Miami.
 The Dolphins tentatively plan to announce the trade Wednesday.

-Smith said the player to be named won't be highprofile. ment.
+Smith said the player to be named won't be high-

+The teams completed the trade following six

-days of negotiations after for 880 yards and seven tured contract.
-He was with the Chargers. guaranteed
+Boston accepted a restructured contract.
+He was with guaranteed

-under terms

-of the sevensigned last

-favor in San

-Smith
+\$6.9 million over the next two seasons under terms of the sevenyear deal he signed last March before falling out of favor in San

-of the restructured deal.

-Boston's agent didn't

-return calls seeking com-
+Diego.
+Smith declined to discuss details of the restructured deal.
+Boston's agent didn't return calls seeking comment.
 Boston caught 70 passes

-Diego.
+days of negotiations after for 880 yards and seven scores in his only season Chargers.

+Teammates

+criticized his work ethic,

+and he was

+suspended

+for one game

+following an

+argument

+with a coach.